HeadEvolver: Text to Head Avatars via Expressive and Attribute-Preserving Mesh Deformation: Introduction

 \section{Introduction}

-Head avatar modeling is an important and challenging task in computer graphics due to its increasing need in applications such as games~\cite{AvatarGames:Play:2007}, movies~\cite{AvatarMovie:CG:2017}, virtual reality~\cite{AvatarVR:CHI:2023}, and online education~\cite{AvatarEdu:CHI:2023}.
-Traditionally, it requires experienced tech artists to invest significant time and effort to model and animate a high-fidelity head avatar.
-Recent advances in generative AI technologies, especially text-to-3D, bring new possibilities for more accessible and affordable head avatar creation.
-For example, recent methods~\cite{HeadSculpt:NIPS:2023, Text2control3d:Arxiv:2023, TECA:Arxiv:2023, HeadArtist:Arxiv:2023} leveraged diffusion models trained on large-scale text-image pair datasets to create 3D head avatars.
-These methods use 2D priors to provide multiview guidance without the need for collecting 3D training data.
+Head avatar modeling is an important and challenging task in visual computing due to its increasing need in applications such as games~\cite{AvatarGames:Play:2007}, movies~\cite{AvatarMovie:CG:2017}, virtual reality~\cite{AvatarVR:CHI:2023}, and online education~\cite{AvatarEdu:CHI:2023}.
+Traditionally, creating a high-fidelity head avatar demands skilled technical artists to invest considerable time and effort into modeling and animation.
+While recent advances in AI-generated content (AIGC), particularly in text-to-3D, offer new avenues for accessible and cost-effective avatar creation, some practical gaps persist.
+For example, several methods~\cite{Rodin:CVPR:2023, DreamFace:TOG:2023, AvatarBooth:Arxiv:2023} used generative models~\cite{DDPM:NIPS:2020, GAN:NIPS:2020, DDIM:ICLR:2020} to support text-guided human head generation.
+Nevertheless, these methods suffer from acquiring high-quality and diverse datasets for training.
+Another set of methods~\cite{HeadSculpt:NIPS:2023, Text2control3d:Arxiv:2023, TECA:Arxiv:2023, HeadArtist:Arxiv:2023} leveraged frozen large-scale vision language models (VLMs) to create 3D head avatars.
+These methods use 2D priors to provide multi-view guidance without requiring 3D training data and thus produce more diverse results.

-However, most methods rely on implicit 3D representations such as NeRF~\cite{NeRF:ECCV:2020} and NeuS~\cite{NeuS:NIPS:2021}, which are not easily compatible with common graphics pipelines.
-Several methods~\cite{HeadArtist:Arxiv:2023, HeadSculpt:NIPS:2023} employ DMTet~\cite{DMTet:NIPS:2021} with signed distance functions (SDF) as the optimization strategy to create 3D head avatars, with 3D Morphable Models (3DMMs)~\cite{3DMMs:SGP:1999, FLAME:TOG:2017} as strong shape priors.
-These implicit shape representations tend to lose semantic information from 3DMMs during the optimization process, making generated head avatars hard to animate without transferring blend shapes from parametric models or rebuilding them from scratch.
+However, there is a significant gap between current text-to-avatar methods and 3D asset creation, as most methods do not effectively integrate high fidelity, user customization, and animation support.
+This is mainly caused by employing implicit shape representations that cannot preserve 3D attributes essential for downstream manipulation, e.g., mesh topology, rig, and UV mapping.
+For instance, HeadArtist~\cite{HeadArtist:Arxiv:2023} and HeadSculpt~\cite{HeadSculpt:NIPS:2023} leverage DMTet~\cite{DMTet:NIPS:2021} to create head avatars with 3D Morphable Models (3DMMs)~\cite{3DMMs:SGP:1999, FLAME:TOG:2017} as shape priors.
+While these approaches create a realistic appearance, DMTet discards statistical parameters from 3DMMs, leading to noisy meshes.